Rolisteam/DiceParser/HelpMe.md

 https://gist.github.com/obiwankennedy/62101383d411e55d205e44df78aa5299

-The amount of color is depending of client application of DiceParser.
+The amount of color is depending on the client application of DiceParser.
 - With Rolisteam, you may set any Qt color's name or set the Hexcode of your color: #ff28AC.
 - The cli application supports few colors: black, white, blue, red, black, green, yellow.

 ### Filter

-Filter operator allows you to ignore some dice result given a validator.
+Filter operator allows you to ignore some dice results given a validator.

 ```
 4d6f[!=6]